SimGriff/trek-outdoor/README.md

 Then I realised that I had used my Heroku app in my Procfile instead of the folder name.
 Deployment was successful after this simple tweak.

 #### Unfixed Bugs
-* User can enter review’s indefinitely, I was unable to restrict reviews to one per user per product.
+* User can enter new review’s indefinitely, I was unable to restrict reviews to one per user per product.
 With more time I would have investigated this further and sought a viable solution.

 ---

 ## Deployment